Solutions! Reverse Car Parking Stop

 Parking brakes are notoriously poor in design, and engine compression is not robust for many situations (like parking on a hill).
 So, how does the car stay put?

-We found out just how unreliable the situation can be one day when we found the truck had rolled away on it’s own.
+We found out just how unreliable the situation can be one day when we found the truck had rolled away on its own.
 Apparently the brake was not set sufficient, and overnight the car rolled slowly down the drive, into the street, then into the city park.
 Time for a reverse car parking stop to cover our user error.
 We don’t want that again.

 Reasoning, Experiment, and Design